 You are rushed up the slippery mountainside, which can be difficult on its own during this high altitude trek.
 The guide has a long 15 hour+ day, so it’s in his personal interest to get you up and down that mountain as quickly as possible.
 You’re given three hours to complete the 15-kilometer round-trip trek.
 That breaks down to about 2-hours going up and 1 hour coming down.

 We were proud to have completed the trek up in less time than we were allocated.
 After about an hour and forty minutes, we had reached the colorful mountaintop ready to take some memorable pictures.
 But our guide chastised us and said we were “too slow.”
 He barked at us to turn back immediately after snapping a quick picture of us grouped together with some random strangers.
-Then he demanded we go down immediately.
+Then he demanded we go down right away.

 We saw other guides giving similar messages to their victims.
 The guides are cold and wet up here.
 They don’t want to be up on this high altitude mountain peak in the snow and rain.
 So they try to rush you back down the mountain instead of giving you time to enjoy the view.